 - 4. Site-specific (Spot) Forecasts (Product Category FWS, WMO Header FNUS7i). - 4.1 Mission Connection.
 Site-specific (spot) forecasts are issued by WFOs in support of wildfire management, and natural resource management.
 These forecasts aid the land management and fire control agencies in protecting life and property during wildland fires, hazardous fuels reduction, and rehabilitation and restoration of natural resources.
-Spot forecasts are also issued for hazardous materials incidents and other threats to public safety. - 4.2 Issuance Guidelines. - 4.2.1 Creation Software.
+Spot forecasts are also issued for hazardous materials incidents, marine incidents, search and rescue response and other threats to public safety.
+However, the instructions in this section focus primarily on wildland fire response and certain elements of hazardous materials response. - 4.2 Issuance Guidelines. - 4.2.1 Creation Software.
 Spot forecasts are generated in a two step process.
 The user requests a spot through the "NWS Spot" web interface.
-When the request is received at the WFO, the AWIPS GFE spot forecast formatter is used to produce a draft forecast from the local digital database.
+When the request is received at the WFO, the AWIPS Graphical Forecast Editor (GFE) spot forecast formatter is used to produce a draft forecast from the local digital database.
 The forecaster then edits the draft forecast as needed and sends it back to the user via AWIPS and the Internet.
 When internet access is hindered or not possible, spot forecasts may be requested and disseminated manually using WS Form D-1, Spot Request (available in appendix B of this instruction).
-A copy of any spot forecasts issued outside of AWIPS must be retained in archive by the originating WFO for 5 years (NWS Instruction 10-2003, Records Retention). - 4.2.2 Issuance Criteria.
-Site specific (spot) forecasts are non-routine, near term (typically not more than 48 hours) products issued at the request of the user.
-WFOs will provide spot forecast service upon request of any federal, state, tribal, or local official who represents the spot forecast is required to support a wildfire.
+A copy of any spot forecasts issued outside of AWIPS is retained in archive by the originating WFO for 5 years (NWS Instruction 10-2003, Records Retention). - 4.2.2 Issuance Criteria.
+Site specific (spot) forecasts are non-routine, near term forecasts. - The forecast contains three forecast periods with detailed forecast information as per user specifications. - General outlooks and extended forecasts can be provided beyond the first three forecast periods when requested.